meritoo/common-bundle/README.md

 # Configuration

 All parameters have default values.
 After installation of this bundle, you have to do nothing.
-If you want to tweak some of parameters, create proper configuration file and enter desired parameters.
+If you want to tweak some parameters, create proper configuration file and enter desired parameters.

 Example: